BitCannaGlobal/testnet-bcna-cosmos/instructions/stage2/task2.1.md

 ```

 4. Prepare your **GenTX.**
 For this step you need to know your address.
 The following command will list all your addresses and wallet's name.
+If you have multiple wallets, please locate the wallet which you funded in the current testnet.
     ```
     bcnad keys list
     bcnad keys show YourWalletName -a